 Unlike kana, it doesn't make sense to learn kanji or their readings in isolation.
 Learn words.

 Memorise ~1000 common words.
 I recommend you do this with Anki and the Kaishi 1.5k deck.
 You can learn how to use Anki with the Anki Manual.
-You can find the recommended Anki setup in the "Extra" section near the end of this guide.
+I recommend the following Anki setup:

 Read through the Yokubi Grammar Guide.

 The Yomitan browser extension will allow you to look up unknown words as you hover over them.
-The most important dictionaries you should install on it are:
+You should install the following dictionaries in the order shown:

 To make sure results are sorted properly, go to Yomitan settings > Dictionaries and set "Frequency sorting dictionary" to JPDBv2.